Our Locations

 Three Locations, One Museum

-The American Civil War Museum operates two sites in Richmond, Virginia and one in Appomattox, Virginia.
+The American Civil War Museum operates two sites in Richmond, Virginia, and one in Appomattox, Virginia.
 Historic Tredegar and the White House of the Confederacy are located about 1.5 miles away.
 ACWM–Appomattox is approximately a 2-hour drive west of Richmond.

 The American Civil War Museum-Tredegar is located on the James River waterfront at Historic Tredegar, a National Historic Landmark.
 The Museum building surrounds the ruin walls of the Tredegar Ironworks Central Foundry.
 The Museum’s national award-winning exhibits tell stories of how the Civil War affected Americans across divides of race, gender, and nationality.